Q-Future/Q-Bench/README.md

 ### Option 1: Submit Results

-**New on Oct.
-15!
-For people with bad connection to huggingface, we have also provided a GitHub-release version of all datasets.
-Please see our [release](https://github.com/Q-Future/Q-Bench/releases/tag/v1.0.1.1014datarelease) as an alternative data source.**
+#### Step 1: Download Images

+We now provide two ways to download the datasets (LLVisionQA\&LLDescribe)

+- via GitHub Release: Please see our [release](https://github.com/Q-Future/Q-Bench/releases/tag/v1.0.1.1014datarelease) for details.

-**Important!
-We have released the datasets for these two tasks, for everyone to test on local machines and directly submit results.
-Please refer to the [data release notes](/data_release) and [example code](/example_code_for_idefics) to smoothly test these data.**
+- via Huggingface Datasets: Please refer to the [data release notes](/data_release) to download the images.

+#### Step 2: Test with Your Model

+It is highly recommended to convert your model into Huggingface format to smoothly test these data.
+See the [example scripts for Huggingface's IDEFICS-9B-Instruct](/example_code_for_idefics) as an example, and modify them for your custom model to test on your model.

 **Please email `haoning001@e.ntu.edu.sg` to submit your result in json format.**